Introduction to Statistics

 Collect statistics of partitioned tables in dynamic pruning mode

 When accessing partitioned tables in dynamic pruning mode (which is the default since v6.3.0), TiDB collects table-level statistics, which is called GlobalStats.
 Currently, GlobalStats is aggregated from statistics of all partitions.
-In dynamic pruning mode, a statistics update of any partitioned table can trigger the GlobalStats to be updated.
+In dynamic pruning mode, a statistics update in any partition of a table can trigger the GlobalStats of that table to be updated.

-If partitions are empty, or columns for some partitions are missing, then the collection behavior is controlled by the tidb_skip_missing_partition_stats variable:
+If statistics of some partitions are empty, or statistics of some columns are missing in some partitions, then the collection behavior is controlled by the tidb_skip_missing_partition_stats variable:

 • When GlobalStats update is triggered and tidb_skip_missing_partition_stats is OFF: